scalawithcats/scala-with-cats/src/pages/type-classes/instance-selection.md

 ```

 Now ask yourself the question:
-"Which of combinations of value and writer can I pass to `format`?"
+"Which combinations of value and writer can I pass to `format`?"
 We can combine `circle` with either writer
 because all `Circles` are `Shapes`.
 Conversely, we can't combine `shape` with `circleWriter`